GENERAL ASSEMBLY OF NORTH CAROLINA

 (3) Act as a mortgage servicer. - To engage, whether for compensation or gain from another or on its own behalf, in the business of receiving any scheduled periodic payments from a borrower pursuant to the terms of any mortgage loan, including amounts for escrow accounts, and making the payments of principal and interest and such other payments with respect to the amounts received from the borrower as may be required pursuant to the terms of the mortgage loan, the mortgage servicing loan documents, or servicing contract.

-– Any company that controls, is controlled by, or is under common control with
+Affiliate. - Any company that controls, is controlled by, or is under common

-another company, as set forth in the Bank Holding Company Act of 1956 (12
+control with another company, as set forth in the Bank Holding Company Act of

-subdivision, the term control means ownership of all of the voting stock or
+this subdivision, the term control means ownership of all of the voting stock

-comparable voting interest of the controlled person.
-(2b)(5) Affiliated
+or comparable voting interest of the controlled person.
+(2b)(5)

-mortgage banker. – A licensed mortgage banker that meets the criteria of either
+Affiliated mortgage banker. - A licensed mortgage banker that meets the

 d. and e. of this subdivision: